 Ten Senators, 27 Representatives Make 107th Congress “Hall of Fame”

 By Shirl McArthur

-Considering the increasingly virulent anti-Palestinian, sometimes anti-Arab, congressional actions and expressions over the past few months, it is tempting for this, The Washington Report’s pre-election scorecard for the members of the 107th Congress, to concentrate on negative criteria.
+Considering the increasingly virulent anti-Palestinian, sometimes anti-Arab, congressional actions and expressions over the past few months, it is tempting for this, The Washington Report on Middle East Affairs,’s pre-election scorecard for the members of the 107th Congress, to concentrate on negative criteria.
 However, there have been bright spots—those members willing to incur the wrath of the Zionist lobby and vote their conscience and the U.S. national interest, rather than that of a foreign power.
 Because these bright spots should be recognized, this scorecard consciously emphasizes the positive over the negative issues.
 Five positive and three negative issues were chosen to rate the House members, and four positive and two negative issues were chosen to rate members of the Senate.
 Marks on the positive issues were used to identify the candidates for the “Hall of Fame,” while negative marks identify candidates for the “Hall of Shame.”

 As a result, 10 senators scored in at least two positive columns and no negative columns, and 27 representatives figured in at least four positive columns and no negative columns to qualify as nominees for the Hall of Fame.
 On the other side, 11 senators received both negative marks and no positive ones, and 42 representatives scored in all three negative columns and no positive ones to qualify for the Hall of Shame.